sphinx-contrib/sphinxcontrib-versioning/docs/tutorial.rst

 The command should have worked and your docs should be available in **docs/_build/html/index.html** with a "Versions" section in the sidebar.

-If all you want sphinxcontrib-versioning to do is build docs for you for all versions and let you handle pushing them to a web host and hosting them yourself then you are done here.
+If all you want SCVersioning to do is build docs for you for all versions and let you handle pushing them to a web host and hosting them yourself then you are done here.
 Otherwise if you want to use the ``push`` feature then keep reading.

 Pushing to Remote Branch
 ========================

-sphinxcontrib-versioning supports pushing generated HTML files of your documentation to a remote branch, handling retries in case of race conditions where other parallel jobs try to build docs and push them to the same branch.
+SCVersioning supports pushing generated HTML files of your documentation to a remote branch, handling retries in case of race conditions where other parallel jobs try to build docs and push them to the same branch.

 Building on the previous section above let's go ahead and push those docs to a branch called ``gh-pages``.
 The branch must already exist before trying to use the push feature, branches won't be automatically created.
 So let's do that: